kim3-sudo/nhlskaters/challenge/README.md

 Additionally, according to a rank by rubric points, each member of the first place team will receive an additional $20 Wiggin Street Coffee gift card.
 Each member of the second place team will receive an additional $15 Wiggin Street Coffee gift card.
 Each member of the third place team will receive an additional $10 Wiggin Street Coffee gift card.

-## Questions
+## Support

-If you have questions about an analysis, please send an email to S Kim, J Katz, or B Hartlaub.
-If you have a submission issue, please send an email to S Kim.
-If you have a question about the data itself, please send an email to S Kim and J Katz.
+If you have questions about an analysis (or with R/Python/RStudio), please send an email to S Kim, J Katz, or B Hartlaub (or better yet, ask in #programming in Discord!).
+If you have an entry or submission issue, please send an email to S Kim.
+If you have a question about the data itself (like the form, encoding, or need help with a variable description), please send an email to S Kim and J Katz.